 There's a BOGO Sale on These Stocks

 The world's top value investors love it when their best stock ideas are selling at bargain-basement prices.
-For those rarefied investors, companies offering fire-sale prices become no-brainer buys.
-So regular investors like you and me would do well to emulate the masters and look at companies offering a "buy-one-get-one" sale on their stocks.
+For those rarified investors, companies offering fire-sale prices become no-brainer buys.
+So regular investors like you and me would do well to emulate the masters and look at companies offering a "buy one-get one" sale on their stocks.

 Less than a year ago these companies were trading for at least twice the value they currently do.
 While you'll naturally want to do more due diligence before buying, this might be an opportunity to pick up some quality companies at a severe discount.
-The market is down only 2% from its 52-week highs, so make sure there's nothing seriously wrong with these stocks before you plug them into your portfolio.
+The market is within seven points of hitting a new 52-week high, so make sure there's nothing seriously wrong with these stocks before you plug them into your portfolio.

 Have half a mind

-The article There's a BOGO Sale on These Stocks originally appeared on Fool.com.Fool contributor Rich Duprey owns shares of Apple, but he holds no other position in any company mentioned.
+The article There's a BOGO Sale on These Stocks originally appeared on Fool.com.Fool contributor Rich Duprey holds no position in any company mentioned.
 Click here to see his holdings and a short bio.
-The Motley Fool owns shares of Apple.
-Motley Fool newsletter services have recommended buying shares of Apple.
-Motley Fool newsletter services have recommended creating a bull call spread position in Apple.
+The Motley Fool owns shares of Heckmann and Corning.
+Motley Fool newsletter services have recommended buying shares of Corning.
 The Motley Fool has a disclosure policy.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.